Greg Ray: Fielding his own cars

-Without a ride for 2003 Ray started his own team called Access Motorsports fielding Ray in the #13 Trim Spa Panoz G Force-Honda.
-The team started out strong with a 9th-place finish at the Indy Japan 300 at Twin Ring Motegi and followed that up with an 8th-place finish at the Indianapolis 500.
-Ray would equal his 8th-place finish at the Kansas Indy 300 at Kansas Speedway, the Emerson Indy 250 at Gateway International Speedway, and the Chevy 500 at Texas Motor Speedway.
-In addition, Ray would have 5th place qualifying efforts at the SunTrust Indy Challenge at Richmond International Raceway and the Belterra Casino Indy 300 at Kentucky Speedway.
-Ray would finish 15th in points despite missing three races.
+Without a ride for 2003, Ray started his own team called Access Motorsports fielding Ray in the No. 13 Trim Spa Panoz G Force-Honda.
+The team started out strong with a 9th-place finish at the Indy Japan 300 at Twin Ring Motegi and followed that up with an eighth place finish at the Indianapolis 500.
+Ray would equal his eighth place finish at the Kansas Indy 300 at Kansas Speedway, the Emerson Indy 250 at Gateway International Speedway, and the Chevy 500 at Texas Motor Speedway.
+In addition, Ray would have fifth place qualifying efforts at the SunTrust Indy Challenge at Richmond International Raceway and the Belterra Casino Indy 300 at Kentucky Speedway.
+Ray would finish fifteenth in points despite missing three races.

-In 2004 Ray looked to be in good shape after a respectable 2003 season.
-Ray acquired sponsorship from Renovac for the opening rounds on his #13 Panoz G Force-Honda and would have a 2nd place start at the Indy Japan 300 at Twin Ring Motegi.
+In 2004, Ray looked to be in good shape after a respectable 2003 season.
+Ray acquired sponsorship from Renovac for the opening rounds on his No. 13 Panoz G Force-Honda and would have a second place start at the Indy Japan 300 at Twin Ring Motegi.
 But prior to the Indianapolis 500 the team was without sponsorship but Ray was able to get sponsorship from Rent-A-Center due to the company being based in Ray's home town of Plano, Texas.
-After Indianapolis Ray fielded his own cars without sponsorship at the Bombardier 500 at Texas Motor Speedway and the SunTrust Indy Challenge at Richmond International Raceway getting a 7th-place finish at Texas.
+After Indianapolis Ray fielded his own cars without sponsorship at the Bombardier 500 at Texas Motor Speedway and the SunTrust Indy Challenge at Richmond International Raceway getting a seventh place finish at Texas.
 But soon a lack of sponsorship caught up to Ray as he had to withdraw from the following race, the Argent Mortgage Indy 300 at Kansas Speedway.
 Ray would quietly finish 23rd in points and the team closed up shop at the end of the season.

 Ray soon afterwards retired from racing after being unable to find a drive for the 2005 season.

 Other racing

 SCCA career

 Ray started off his career by driving in various divisions of the SCCA by first attending SCCA driving schools in September 1991.
-By 1992 Ray is competing in several SCCA-sanctioned Formula Ford 2000 series.
-In that season Ray had 7 podium finishes and set a track record lap for a Formula Ford 2000 car at Sears Point Raceway and would take the series championship.
+By 1992, Ray was competing in several SCCA-sanctioned Formula Ford 2000 series.
+In that season Ray had seven podium finishes and set a track record lap for a Formula Ford 2000 car at Sears Point Raceway and would take the series championship.

-In 1993 Ray moved up to the Formula Atlantic series and would take the championship in series in dominating fashion.
+In 1993, Ray moved up to the Formula Atlantic series and would take the championship in series in dominating fashion.